- Additive Manufacturing Processes

 With its innovative concepts, Linde is playing a pioneering role in the global market.
 As a technology leader, it is our task to constantly raise the bar and help our customers get ahead.

-As the right gas mixtures play a paramount role for 3D prints to meet quality expectations, the new Linde Global Development Centre in Unterschleißheim, near Munich, Germany, investigates on how to optimise the various layering processes.
-The additive manufacturing research team focuses its efforts on the effects that different atmospheric gases and gas mixtures have on the different metal powders used in additive manufacturing.
+As the right gas mixtures are essential for meeting quality expectations in 3D prints, the new Linde Global Development Centre in Unterschleissheim, near Munich, Germany, is looking at ways to optimise the various layering processes.
+The additive manufacturing research team is focusing its efforts on the effects that different atmospheric gases and gas mixtures have on the different metal powders used in additive manufacturing.

-ADDvanceTM O2 precision: a product of successful collaboration with Airbus Group
+ADDvance® O2 precision: A product of successful collaboration with Airbus Group

-The research initiative for the invention of a new measuring and analysis unit called ADDvanceTM O2 precision was inspired by a collaboration with Airbus Group Innovations, the R&D department of aerospace company Airbus Group SE.
-Their additive manufacturing team suspected that an inaccurate composition of the gas atmosphere in the printer chamber was negatively impacting product quality and called out for Linde’s expertise and support.
-Within three month, Pierre Forêt, responsible for Additive Manufacturing at Linde Gas and his team, a solution, which is capable of detecting the lowest levels of contamination.
-Revolutionary beneficial for the whole industry.
+The research initiative for the invention of a new measuring and analysis unit called ADDvance® O2 precision was inspired by a collaboration with Airbus Group Innovations, the R&D department of aerospace company Airbus Group SE.
+Their additive manufacturing team suspected that an inaccurate composition of the gas atmosphere in the printer chamber was negatively impacting product quality, so they requested Linde’s expertise and support.
+Within three month, the team under Pierre Forêt, responsible for Additive Manufacturing at Linde Gas, developed a solution capable of detecting the lowest levels of contamination.
+The revolutionary discovery will be beneficial for the whole industrial sector.

 Getting a head start into the future of additive manufacturing

-Forêt and his team is currently working on a catalogue of gases tailored to individual materials and printing processes to positively influence reproducibility and product quality.
-But gases of course do not only play a major role for the atmosphere in the printer chamber, but at every step of the production process, starting with the raw metals that have to be turned into powders through atomization.
-The gas has a major impact on the quality of the powder.
+Forêt and his team are currently working on a catalogue of gases tailored to individual materials and printing processes to positively influence reproducibility and product quality.
+Gases are of course not just important for the atmosphere in the printer chamber, but for every step of the production process, starting with the raw metals that have to be turned into powders through atomisation.
+The choice of gas has a major impact on the quality of the powder.
 Linde also offers premium-quality gases for the final heat treatment step, which is known as hot isostatic pressing.

 “The market is developing rapidly.
 We want to use our knowledge to help processes become established in the industry and ensure that everyone involved can work together as effectively as possible,” (Pierre Forêt, Head of Additive Manufacturing at Linde Gas)